 Active investing is more about you making the moves.
 You trade funds and individual stocks on your own, building and rebalancing your portfolio on your own.
-An online brokerage like Questrade can allow you to make your own self-directed trading decisions.

 In many cases, active investing requires more time and effort.
 This can be smart for use in a non-registered account.
 For long-term accounts like RRSPs and TFSAs, though, it might be more advantageous to take advantage of more passive strategies that help you take advantage of the market over time, rather than trying to beat the market.